flemay/3musketeers/docs/docs/environment-variables.md

 ```

 ::: tip
-Even though docker-compose.yml has the line `env_file: ${ENVFILE:-.env}`, which suggests the `ENVFILE` environment variable can be used instead of `.env`, the ways below always use `.env`.
+Even though docker-compose.yml has the [variable substitution][linkDockerComposeVarialeSubstitution] `env_file: ${ENVFILE:-.env}`, which suggests the `ENVFILE` environment variable can be used instead of `.env`, the ways below always use `.env`.
 However, the line is required when creating the `.env` file, otherwise docker-compose fails if `.env` file is specified but does not exist.
 :::

 ### Explicit